borzilleri/clipper/README.md

 A tool for accessing code snippets contained in a folder of plain text Markdown files.
 This is a python reimplementation of [snibbets](https://github.com/ttscoff/snibbets)

 This is, for the most part, api compatible with `snibbets`.
-The config file is the same format, the command line arguments are the same (mostly, see below).
+The config file is the same format, the command line arguments are identical.
+There are minor differences, documented below.

 For further documentation, reference the snibbets docs (at least until I get around to adding them here).